-Our research and development expenses consist primarily of costs incurred for the development of our product candidates.
-These costs include external costs and internal research and development costs.
+Our research and development expenses consist primarily of external and internal costs incurred for the research and development of our product candidates.
 External costs include expenses incurred under agreements with contract research organizations and investigative sites that conduct our clinical trials, preclinical studies and regulatory activities; and the costs of acquiring, developing and manufacturing clinical trial materials.
 Internal costs include salaries and related costs for research and development personnel including stock-based compensation and travel expenses, laboratory supplies and service costs, product liability insurance and allocated facility-related costs.